BarisAlbayrakIEEE/PersistentDAG/README.md

 link based data structures are usualy implemented using a node class and defining the node relations via pointers. hence, a traditional (single threaded) DAG would have:
-1. inner node class with ancestor nodes defined by a vector of raw pointers\
+1. inner node class with the ancestor nodes defined by a vector of raw pointers\
-descendant nodes defined by a vector of shared pointers
+and the descendant nodes defined by a vector of shared pointers
 2. tail node
 3. head node